Consistent End-to-End Estimation for Counterfactual Fairness: Problem setup

-Our causal graph is shown in Fig~\ref{fig:causal_graph}, where the nodes represent: sensitive attribute $A \in \mathcal{A}$; mediators $M \in \mathcal{M}$, which are possibly causally influenced by the sensitive attribute; covariates $X \in \mathcal{X}$, which are not causally influenced by the sensitive attribute; and a target $Y \in \mathcal{Y}$.
-In our setting, $A$ can be a categorical variable with multiple categories $k$ and $X$ and $M$ can be multi-dimensional.
+We follow the \emph{Standard Fairness Model} \cite{plecko2022causal}, shown in Fig.~\ref{fig:causal_graph}, where the nodes represent: sensitive attribute $A \in \mathcal{A}$; mediators $M \in \mathcal{M}$, which are possibly causally influenced by the sensitive attribute; covariates $X \in \mathcal{X}$, which are not causally influenced by the sensitive attribute; and a target $Y \in \mathcal{Y}$, see Appendix.~\ref{app:causal-graph-know} for more details.
+In our work, $A$ can be a categorical variable with multiple categories $k$ and $X$ and $M$ can be multi-dimensional.
 For ease of notation, we use $k=2$, i.e., $ \mathcal{A} = \{0, 1\}$, to present our method below.
+We later present an extension to settings where the sensitive attribute has multiple categories (see Appendix~\ref{app:multi_sensitive}).

-We use the potential outcomes framework \citep{Rubin.1974} to estimate causal quantities from observational data.
+We use the potential outcomes framework \cite{Rubin.1974} to estimate causal quantities from observational data.
 Under our causal graph, the dependence of $M$ on $A$ implies that changes in the sensitive attribute $A$ mean also changes in the mediator $M$.
 We use subscripts such as $M_a$ to denote the potential outcome of $M$ when intervening on $A$.
 Similarly, $Y_a$ denotes the potential outcome of $Y$.
-Furthermore, for $k=2$, $A$ is the factual and $A'$ is the counterfactual outcome of the sensitive attribute.
+Furthermore, for $k=2$, $A$ is the factual, and $A'$ is the counterfactual outcome of the sensitive attribute.

-In practice, it is common and typically straightforward to choose which variables act as mediators $M$ through domain knowledge \cite{nabi2018fair, kim2021counterfactual,plecko2022causal}.
-Hence, mediators $M$ are simply all variables that can potentially be influenced by the sensitive attribute.
-All other variables (except for $A$ and $Y$) are modeled as the covariates $X$.
-For example, consider a job application setting where we want to avoid discrimination by gender.
-Then $A$ is gender, and $Y$ is the job offer.
-Mediators are, for instance, education level or work experience, as both are potentially influenced by gender.
-In contrast, age is a covariate because it is not influenced by gender.